 As "Little Girl" started to break nationally, first in Oklahoma City, original guitarist Larry Ray was fired from the band and replaced by Jim Sawyers.
-With the song climbing to the number 10 spot in 1966, Bell Records sent the group on tour to promote their record, only taking time off to tape TV shows like 'American Bandstand' and 'Where the Action Is'.
+With the song climbing to the #8 spot in 1966, Bell Records sent the group on tour to promote their record, only taking time off to tape TV shows like American Bandstand and Where the Action Is.
 James Brown, who appeared with them on one of the TV shows, was so impressed that he invited them to open his theater show in San Francisco.
 The Beatles' manager, Brian Epstein wanted them to open for the Fab Four on their 1966 tour, but would not offer enough financial incentive to ink a deal.
-The Syndicate Of Sound continued to play venues in the North-West United States, appearing in concert with The Rascals, The Yardbirds, Neil Diamond, Sam The Sham and the Pharaohs, Tommy James, The Animals and The Rolling Stones.
+The Syndicate Of Sound continued to play venues in the North-West United States, appearing in concert with The Rascals, The Yardbirds, Neil Diamond, Sam The Sham And The Pharaohs, Tommy James, The Animals and The Rolling Stones.

-As the years wore on into the new century, Don Baskin, Bob Gonzalez and John Duckworth reformed with a couple of new members and began performing as The Syndicate Of Sound once again.
-In 2005, guitarist Larry Ray rejoined the band and in 2006, the Syndicate of Sound was in the first class of inductees into the San Jose Rocks Hall of Fame.
+As the years wore on into the new century, Don Baskin, Bob Gonzalez and John Duckworth reformed The Syndicate Of Sound with a couple of new members and began performing once again.
+In 2005, guitarist Larry Ray rejoined the band, and in 2006 The Syndicate Of Sound was in the first class of inductees into the San Jose Rocks Hall of Fame.

 Be sure to read Gary James' interview with The Syndicate Of Sound's Don Baskin